Row New York

 Row New York is a non-profit organization based in New York City focused on empowering youth through the sport of rowing.

-The organization offers a variety of rowing programs for youth, people with disabilities and Veterans.
+The organization offers a variety of rowing programs for youth, People with Disabilities and Veterans.
 The founding focus of Row New York is its rowing program for New York City girls from under-resourced neighborhoods.
-Youth teams receive comprehensive academic support.
+Youth teams receive comprehensive academic support in addition to rowing training.
 The programs are free and low-cost, depending on household income and needs.
 The organization and its staff have won several awards and recognition for positive impact on local youth and the sport of rowing.

-Row New York was founded in 2002.
-Its first program had only eight participants.
-Programming has expanded from high school girls to include boys, middle school students, athletes with disabilities, Veterans, corporate team-building, and summer camps.
-Row New York’s main office is in Manhattan and on-water activities are conducted at the World's Fair Boathouse in Queens Flushing Meadows-Corona Park and on the Harlem River at Manhattan’s Peter Jay Sharp Boathouse.
+Row New York was founded in 2002 with just eight participating high school girls.
+Programming has expanded to include boys, middle school students, People with Disabilities, Veterans, corporate team-building, and summer camps.
+Row New York's main office is in Manhattan and on-water activities are conducted at the World's Fair Boathouse on Meadow Lake in Flushing Meadows-Corona Park, Queens, and on the Harlem River at Manhattan's Peter Jay Sharp Dock.

 Mission

-Row New York’s stated mission is "We believe that the unique combination of rowing plus academic support develops confidence and cultivates a strong work ethic, regardless of background or ability.”
-The organization’s mission is predicated on observation and research demonstrating the mental health, physical health, and social benefits of youth athletic participation.
+Row New York's stated mission is "We believe that the unique combination of rowing plus academic support develops confidence and cultivates a strong work ethic, regardless of background or ability.”
+The organization's mission is predicated on observation and research demonstrating the mental health, physical health, and social benefits of youth athletic participation.
 Programming aims to capture these positive effects on youth, namely, improvements in academic performance and increased self-esteem.
 The organization also views rowing as a way to demonstrate the relationship between hard work and reward, the importance of teamwork to success, and the possibilities of individual achievement for people from disadvantaged backgrounds.

-The history of female athletic participation in the U.S. influenced Row New York’s founding emphasis on empowering girls.
+The history of female athletic participation (Shreyas) in the U.S. influenced Row New York's founding emphasis on empowering girls.
 Until the 1970s, female athletic competition was widely viewed as unnecessary and unladylike, even unhealthy.
 Subsequent societal changes, including the 1972 passage of Title IX legislation, tempered these views and increased female athletic participation.
-The 1976 Olympics were the first to feature women’s rowing.
+The 1976 Olympics were the first to feature women's rowing.

-Row New York’s programming features academics as well.
+Row New York's programming features academics as well.
 Youth participants attend academic sessions at least once a week.
 The academic program is comprehensive and includes tutoring, SAT prep, college tours, career panels, numerous workshops about topics such as college rowing recruitment, nutrition, and careers.
 A college counselor guides high school participants through the college admissions process.
 Many participants see test scores and grades improve after joining the program.
 To date, 100% of participants have graduated high school on time and 99% of graduates have gone on to college.